leon-thomm/ryvencore/docs/api.md

 | `index`               | Index of the output.
 It has to be a data output. |
 | `val`                 | The data that gets set at the output.
 This can be anything. |

-In dataflows, this causes update events in all connected Nodes.
-This way, change of data is forward propagated through all Nodes that depend on it.
+In dataflows, this causes update events in all connected nodes.
+This way, change of data is forward propagated through all nodes that depend on it.

 #### `new_log(title: str) -> Log`